alimeshkat/hack-to-kotlin/recipes/2.blocking-to-non-blocking/3-service/Recipe.md

 # Service

 The service layer is still using the blocking `JPA` repositories.
 We will convert the `Service` layer to use the non-blocking `R2DBC` repositories.
+Because we use Coroutines the changes that we need to make are minimal.

 ## Recipe